Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 “The report to the user and to the subject of the report shall be provided contemporaneously and at no charge to the subject person.”

-The California Information Privacy Act, or CIPA, (Cal.
-Civil Code §§ 1785 et seq.) takes the minimum employee privacy protections set forth by the FCRA and expands on them.
+The California Consumer Privacy Act, or CCPA, (Cal.
+Civ.
+Code §§ 1798.100 et. seq.), takes the minimum employee privacy protections set forth by the FCRA and expands on them.

-Like FCRA, CIPA establishes strict requirements for employers who hire third-party companies to conduct their background checks, as opposed to employers who choose to do it themselves.
+Like FCRA, the CCPA establishes strict requirements for employers who hire third-party companies to conduct their background checks, as opposed to employers who choose to do it themselves.

-For employers who DIY their investigations, CIPA requires the employer to give applicants the option to “opt-in” to receive a copy of their background check reports.
+For employers who DIY their investigations, the CCPA requires the employer to give applicants the option to “opt in” to receive a copy of their background check reports.

-If the employer chooses to hire a third-party agency to conduct background checks, CIPA requires the employer to issue what it calls a “clear and conspicuous” notice.
+If the employer chooses to hire a third-party agency to conduct background checks, CCPA requires the employer to issue what it calls a “clear and conspicuous” notice.

 If the employer’s third-party background check company also intends to interview the applicant’s references, the employer must: